 This INNspired Article is brought to you by:Progressive Planet Solutions Inc (TSXV:PLAN) is a Canadian company dedicated to the exploration for and development of industrial mineral deposits.Send me an Investor Kit

-A naturally occurring mineral found in ancient volcanic ash and sedimentary rocks, zeolite is an adaptable, flexible and environmentally-friendly material.
+A natural mineral found in ancient volcanic ash and sedimentary rocks, zeolite is an adaptable, flexible and environmentally-friendly material.

-First discovered in 1756 by Swedish geologist Axel Cronstedt, zeolites are aluminosilicates with a three-dimensional crystal structure made from the element’s aluminum, oxygen, silicon and various alkaline-earth metals including sodium, potassium and magnesium.
+First discovered in 1756 by Swedish geologist Axel Cronstedt, zeolites are aluminosilicates with a three-dimensional crystalline structure made from the element’s aluminum, oxygen, silicon and various alkaline-earth minerals including sodium, potassium and magnesium.

-The relatively open configuration of this structure includes pores, or cavities, which can hold molecules of water.
+The relatively open configuration of the structure of zeolite includes pores, or cavities, which can hold molecules of water.
 They can also gain or lose water molecules easily in a process called reversible dehydration.
 Acting as what’s known as a molecular sieve, these pores can also let smaller molecules pass through while trapping larger ones.
 This allows zeolites to act as natural filters.

 What is zeolite used for?

-Zeolite can be used in raw unprocessed form or processed into specific sizes ranging from course granular products to ultra-fine powders depending on the application.
+Zeolite can be used in raw unprocessed form or processed into specific sizes ranging from course granular products to ultra-fine zeolite powder depending on the application.
 Organic and non-toxic, it can be used safely around the home and businesses without harmful effects to humans or animals.

-Zeolite’s unique properties make it ideally suited as an easy and economical solution to challenges faced across many of today’s industries, but especially in the environmental and agricultural sectors.
+The unique zeolite structure makes it ideally suited as an easy and economical solution to challenges faced across many of today’s industries, but especially in the environmental and agricultural sectors.